emutos/manual/usermanual/docs/index.md

 #### File Mask ####

 You can set the mask for displaying files in the folder windows: File -> Set file mask... .
 For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG.
 (You won't see other executables such as TTP.)
 The traditional [wild cards](#wildcards) work.
 The title bar shows the file mask.

+### What You See ###

+The View menu lets you change how you see files in folder windows.

+#### Icons vs. Text ####

+In the View menu, you can select showing files as icons or as text.

+- There are several special icons for directories and special types of files, such as executables.
+You can [add custom icons](#add-an-icon).

+- Text mode shows file names and information about each file: length, and time and date modified.
+Directories, system files, and read-only files get small icons along the left column of the window.

+#### Sort Order ####

+You can also select how EmuDESK will sort the files in a folder: by name, type (extension), size and date.
+Directories are always sorted to the top, then files.
+There is no option to reverse the sort order.

+There is also an option to not sort at all.
+This option shows you the files as they are in the directory.
+This is particularly useful in arranging the ``\auto`` folder of your boot disk, because at [boot time](#booting) EmuTOS will execute the files there in the order it encounters them in the directory.
+The sort order options apply whether you display files as text or icons.

 ### Customizing the Desktop ###